sujee/data-prep-kit-examples/events/getting-ready.md

 # Getting Ready for the Workshop

+## Step-1: Basic dev tools

+Please have the following tools
+- git
+- a good editor (VSCode ..etc)

-## Step-1: Install Anaconda Python
+## Step-2: Install Anaconda Python

 You can install Anaconda by following the [guide here](https://www.anaconda.com/download/).

-## Step-2: Sign up for Replicate
+## Step-3: Sign up for Replicate

 Get a **free** account at [replicate](https://replicate.com/home)